Diegolacerda1/xuplandlord-automation-framework/README.md

 ## Overview

-Hello, and welcome to my Github page!
+Hello, and welcome to my Github Portfolio page!
 I created this repo to demonstrate simple example of how I build an Automation Framework.
 That is a personal project called XUPlandlord, a software for real state management, and, showcase my skills as a Quality Assurance Engineer.

 ## Technologies Used